 This is one of my favorite days on vacation – the day I call my “Catholic Good Girl” day.
 It’s the day Joseph and I drive north to Winter Harbor and go to Mass at the tiny St. Margaret’s Church on Grindstone Neck.
-The chapel as built years and years ago to accommodate the Irish kids who worked for the wealthy summer cottage owners.
-Now it services the summer Catholics so they don’t have to drive to St. Joseph’s in Ellsworth.
-The Saturday before Labor Day is the last service for the summer.
+The chapel was built years and years ago to accommodate the Irish kids who traveled from Ireland for the summer to work for the wealthy summer cottage owners.

 So by the time we got into the church, the priest was at the top of the aisle waiting to “process” to the altar.
-I grabbed a hymnal and mass card and followed him down the aisle to an empty pew.
+I nodded at him, grabbed a hymnal and mass card, and followed him down the aisle to an empty pew.
 Joseph had stopped to use the bathroom (an outhouse outside the front door of the church) but he joined me a few minutes later.